 The Belén Artesanal en Movimiento of the village of Valga is a handcrafted nativity scene with moving figures that constitutes one of the most astonishing Christmas decorations in Galicia.
 Carried out since 1995, it is considered a Festivity of Tourist Interest for its originality, creativity and interest to preserve old traditions.
-It consists of more than 4,000 figures, all carved by hand, representing both typical Christmas scenes and current political and social events.
+It consists of around 4,500 figures all carved by hand, representing both typical Christmas scenes and current political and social events.
 It stands out from other scenes in the province of Pontevedra because it is a moving representation of a nativity scene and is located in a Galician town.

 The members of the cultural association Amigos do Belén start working in September to get everything ready for the opening on the first Sunday of December.
 Figures and sceneries are made by the locals with paper, plaster, modelling clay, wire, wood, stone and different types of fabric.